mablack/cordova-diagnostic-plugin/README.md

 - `GRANTED_WHEN_IN_USE` - Used only for location permission.
 Indicates the user has granted access to the permission "when in use" (only when the app is in the foreground).

+Addtionally, for notifications permissions:
+- `PROVISIONAL` - The app is provisionally authorized to post non-interruptive user notifications.
+- `EPHEMERAL` - The app is authorized to schedule or receive notifications for a limited amount of time.

 #### Example

     if(somePermissionStatus === cordova.plugins.diagnostic.permissionStatus.GRANTED){